PySimpleGUI/PySimpleGUI/docs/cookbook.md

 * Use `window[key]` to lookup elements
 * For keys that are strings, follow this pattern `'-KEY-'`

-Of course you don't have to follow *any* of these.
+Of course, you don't have to follow *any* of these.
 They're suggestions, but if you do follow them, your code is a lot easier to understand by someone else.

 ## Coding Tips